jadenhensley/magic_game/README.md

 This Game Design Document was created on the first day of the first week of the game jam.
 The game jam is 2 weeks long.
 This document will be updated whenever I need it to be updated.

-This is a game being worked on for the game jam and later on for personal or commercial purposes.
+This is a game being worked on for the game jam.
+Afterwards, the game will be a passion project to be worked on until the game is considered playable and enjoyable enough.
+The game is made under a open source license with a team of passionate developers and artists.
+For the time being the game is free, but we are open to commercializing the games or making some profit off it be it through selling the game or receiving donations.

 ## Introduction.